IBM-DocumentHub/Documentation/README.md

 # IBM DocumentHub

-**DocumentHub is a lightweight content management system, which stores the content in GitHub**, in a human friendly format, which can be easily managed from GitHub UI or any other editor.
+**DocumentHub is a lightweight content management system, which stores documents in GitHub**, in a human friendly format, which can be easily managed from GitHub UI or any other editor.

 Home page: [developer.ibm.com/edge/documenthub](https://developer.ibm.com/edge/documenthub)